International Paper Company (IP): These Numbers Show Where NYSE:IP Stock Is Going Next

 Sponsored

-The stock witnessed a 6.18% gain in the last 1 month and extending the period to 3 months gives it a -22.78%, and is -0.03% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.48% over the week and 3.04% over the month.
+The stock witnessed a 11.01% gain in the last 1 month and extending the period to 3 months gives it a -19.50%, and is 7.80% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.09% over the week and 2.99% over the month.

 International Paper Company (IP) Top Institutional Holders